Acting Head of Schools/Business Development: Ginie Wong

 Paige Driscoll was born and grew up in beautiful Bradford, Ontario, the so-called “carrot capital of the world.”
-After high school, Paige attended Ryerson University where she is currently completing a double major in Marketing and Human Resource Management; she had determined that it was one the more versatile programs and would place her often in close working proximity with many people, an environment in which she thrives.
+After high school, Paige attended Ryerson University where she completed a double major in Marketing and Human Resource Management; she had determined that it was one the more versatile programs and would place her often in close working proximity with many people, an environment in which she thrives.
 Paige is an avid reader and describes James Patterson’s novel, Big Bad Wolf, as her favorite; she particularly enjoys nail-biting intrigue.
 In addition to reading, Paige loves sports, visiting her cottage where she had an interesting experience recently when a tree fell through the roof during a violent storm, and being in the great outdoors.
 She owns a terrifying Pug named Tank and three cats, Coco, Jack, and Apple.

 email@example.com +1 (416) 487-7381

-Grade Two: Sonali Parkins
+Grade One: Sonali Parkins

 firstname.lastname@example.org +1 (416) 487-7381